Online Suboxone treatment for Miami

 Miami has an unfortunate reputation for being central to the drug trade, complete with the nickname “Vice City.”
 This reputation can’t be dismissed as just lingering drama from the 70s and 80s, as there is still a dangerous prevalence of drugs in Miami today.
 In 2020, Miami-Dade county experienced 472 reported fatal overdose deaths from opioids.
 During that time, an additional 2,952 overdoses were non-fatal, with many of those only saved by the rescue medicine naloxone.
 Rescue medication can be life-saving, but it doesn’t get to the root of the problem: addiction itself.
 People in Miami who struggle with opioids and other drugs deserve effective help.
 That’s why Workit Health brings accessible, evidence-backed addiction treatment to Miamians who want to take their lives back from alcohol and opioids.

-Workit Health’s experienced, expert clinicians can prescribe FDA-approved medications, including Suboxone and naltrexone, to reduce your cravings and assist you toward long-term recovery.
-Our licensed counselors provide nonjudgmental, science-backed therapy to help you achieve your recovery goals—no matter what they are.
+Workit Health’s experienced, expert clinicians can prescribe FDA-approved medications, including Suboxone (buprenorphine/naloxone) and naltrexone, to reduce your cravings and assist you toward long-term recovery.
+Our program provides nonjudgmental, science-backed behavioral health support to help you achieve your recovery goals—no matter what they are.
 With Workit’s telemedicine program, you have access to all this support and more from the privacy and comfort of home.
 (One in-person appointment may be required.)

 About 8,000 Floridians die of fentanyl overdoses each year, many of them from unknowingly taking other drugs that had been adulterated with fentanyl.
 Despite this, Florida legislators have refused to decriminalize fentanyl-testing strips.
 With harm reduction measures like this being denied, treatment that works is more vital than ever.
 That’s what Workit offers.
-No matter where you live in Miami, you can access gold-standard care from home with our in-app medical appointments and group therapy.
-Get started with Workit Health’s virtual program in less than 5 minutes, and same-week appointments are often available.
+No matter where you live in Miami, you can access gold-standard care from home with our in-app medical appointments, courses, and recovery groups.
+Get started with Workit Health’s virtual program in just a few minutes, and same-week appointments are often available.
 You don’t have to do this alone.

 Here's how it works